 Flutter is more than just a cross-platform framework.
 It is all about widgets; also, it is declarative, flexible, and expressive.
 Flutter is well-known for its native-like performance and is a modern solution much more in trend than ever before.

 Moving forward with the main topic, Flutter state management.

 In simple words, the state is the information you need to rebuild the UI at any moment.
 It is important to manage the state during the entire lifecycle of application development.

 Let us explain a state to you with a simple example of a shopping app:

 A user logs into the application using their personal information.

-This information should remain existential in all the screen when the user is onboard.
+This information should remain existential on all the screens when the user is onboard.

-A user browses through various pages and keeps on adding products into the cart.
+A user browses through various pages and keeps on adding products to the cart.
 The cart should remain with the saved products until the final checkout has been completed.